shriyaa01/Desktop_Notifier/README.md

 - Modify the title and message in the `Desktop_notifier.py` script to personalize your notifications.
 - Adjust the timeout to control how long the notification stays visible.

-## Contribution

-Contributions are welcome!
-If you have suggestions, improvements, or feature ideas, feel free to open a pull request.
-Before contributing, please review the [Contribution Guidelines](CONTRIBUTING.md).

 ## Stay Connected